LangDaniel/hpv_status/README.md

 **run file**

-The `run.sh` file can be used in order to run the models within a docker container.
+The `run.sh` file can be used to run the models within a docker container.
 The file to construct the docker images is given in `docker/hpv_status`.

 **main file**

-The `main.py` file calls all the other modules.
+The `main.py` has be be called to start the training.

 ## Usage